SH3ll3n/Engineering-Project-Frontend/README.md

-# frontend engineering project
+# Frontend Engineering Project

 # What is it
-Engineering_Project_Frontend is an educational project in university to design an IT system to manage the study holiday organization service for guys.
+Frontend Engineering Project is an educational project in university to design an IT system to manage the study holiday organization service for guys.
 This is the UI interface.